Gila River Valley: Mormon settlers

-Population of Mormons in the Gila River Valley Between 1880-1900
+Population of Mormons in the Gila River Valley between 1880 and 1900

-As shown in the table above, the Mormon population living in the Gila River Valley increased greatly between the years 1880 to 1900.
+As shown in the table above, the Mormon population living in the Gila River Valley increased greatly between 1880 and 1900.

-Early Conflicts
+Early conflicts

-Between the years of 1878-1883, there was confusion about where the border of the Gila Valley Indian Reservation was.
+Between 1878 and 1883, there was confusion about where the border of the Gila Valley Indian Reservation was.
 A Mormon settlement called Forestdale was created in 1878, then vacated in 1880 when local Native Americans said the land was theirs.
-The Mormons returned in 1881 when rumors that the land wasn’t part of the Reservation had circulated, then abandoned it indefinitely when it was confirmed Forestdale was on the Reservation lands.
-This debate over borders and boundaries was a point of contention for early settlers in the Gila Valley who didn't have easy access to accurate maps.
+The Mormons returned in 1881 when rumors that the land was not part of the reservation had circulated, then abandoned it indefinitely when it was confirmed Forestdale was on the reservation lands.
+This debate over borders and boundaries was a point of contention for early settlers in the Gila Valley who did not have easy access to accurate maps.

 When rumors of gold in the Gila River spread in the 1870s, Americans and Mexicans began mining in the valley.
 Clashes between Americans, Mexicans, and Native Americans broke out constantly.
 One notable conflict began in 1872.
 The murder of Mexican settler Francisco Gandara and subsequent outrage of the local Mexicans resulted in several fatal clashes and strains in the diplomatic relations between the United States and Mexico.
 Gandara was shot by a vigilante gang of white Americans who blamed him for the disappearance of William McFarland, though no evidence was found to implicate Gandara.
-This event sparked what some call the “race wars” or the “war on the Gila.”
+This event sparked what some call the "race wars" or the "war on the Gila".
 Tensions between groups remained high for decades.

 A water crisis was declared in the 1870s due to Mexican and American settlements diverting the waters of the Gila River.
 The new towns of Adamsville and Florence were built upstream from the Gila River Indian Reservation, leaving the Pima with little of the water they claimed as their legal right.
 Several canals were built to bring water to the towns that held the geographical advantage, leaving the Pima with insufficient water to continue to cultivate their crops.
-The situation worsened with the founding of the Mormon town of Safford and settlements in Solomonville, Duncan, Pima, and Thatcher - each of which required the construction of more canals.
+The situation worsened with the founding of the Mormon town of Safford and settlements in Solomonville, Duncan, Pima, and Thatcher—each of which required the construction of more canals.
 By 1871, the Pima had no summer crops.
-The Reservation boundaries were expanded but water was still insufficient.
+The reservation boundaries were expanded but water was still insufficient.
 Relations between the Pima and the American settlers became strained.
 The Pima called upon the US Army to intervene, and General Irvin McDowell brought the issue to President Rutherford B. Hayes’ attention.
-Hayes stopped the sale of public land along the Gila River and greatly extended the Reservation with an executive order in 1879.
-The Arizonan government appealed to the president, who cut back on the Reservation extension.
+Hayes stopped the sale of public land along the Gila River and greatly extended the reservation with an executive order in 1879.
+The Arizonan government appealed to the president, who cut back on the reservation extension.